 AWS Big Data Blog

-Amazon CloudWatch metrics for Amazon OpenSearch Service storage and shard skew health
+Optimizing Amazon OpenSearch Service performance: Fine-tuning shard size with Amazon CloudWatch storage and shard skew health

 Amazon OpenSearch Service is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in AWS to perform interactive log analytics, real-time application monitoring, website search, and more.
 OpenSearch is an open source, distributed search and analytics suite.

+For read and write throughput, we recommend configuring a number of shards that is a multiple of your data node count.
+For example, if you have 3 data nodes, then you should configure 3, 6, 9, 12, etc. total shards.
+This multiple includes both primary and replica shards.
+So, you may have 1 primary shard and 2 replicas (3 shards), or 3 primary shards and 1 replica (6 shards), and so on.
 OpenSearch Service distributes the shards in your indexes to the data nodes in your domain, ensuring that no primary shard and its replicas are placed on the same node.
 The data for the shards are stored in the node’s storage.
-If your indexes (and therefore their shards) are very different sizes, the storage used on the data nodes in the domain will be unequal, or skewed.
+If you have incorrect shard counts, or your indexes (and therefore their shards) are very different sizes, the storage used on the data nodes in the domain will be unequal, or skewed.
 Storage skew leads to uneven memory and CPU utilization, intermittent and uneven latency, and uneven queueing and rejecting of requests.
 Therefore, it’s important to configure and maintain indexes such that shards can be distributed evenly across the data nodes of your cluster.
+For further details on domain storage and shard skew, refer to Node shard and storage skew.

-In this post, we explore how to deploy Amazon CloudWatch metrics using an AWS CloudFormation template to monitor an OpenSearch Service domain’s storage and shard skew.
-This solution uses an AWS Lambda function to extract storage and shard distribution metadata from your OpenSearch Service domain, calculates the level of skew, and then pushes this information to CloudWatch metrics so that you can easily monitor, alert, and respond.
+In this post, we explore how to deploy Amazon CloudWatch metrics using an AWS CloudFormation template to monitor an OpenSearch Service domain’s storage and shard skew, as well as shard sizes.
+This solution uses an AWS Lambda function to extract storage and shard distribution metadata from your OpenSearch Service domain, calculates the level of skew and shard sizes, and then pushes this information to CloudWatch metrics so that you can easily monitor, alert, and respond.
+This information will help you to meet the recommended settings for read and write throughput, performance, and fault tolerance.

 Solution overview